PaulinaKapusta/Portfolio-Manual-Tester/README.md

 # Portfolio
 ## About me
-A few words about me, professional experience
+A few words about me; professional experience

 My name is Paulina.
 A few months ago I decided to retrain and start working as a manual tester.
 I always felt more technical person and in the past I interested in web development.
 I worked as a Project Manager in a marketing agency for several years.